adahad27/compiler/README.md

 1. Support for int, bool
 2. Support for arithmetic, boolean, and relational operators
-3. Support for conditional and loop statements
+3. Support for conditional and loop statements 4.Function declarations, definitions, and calls

 Planned features of <C:
 1. Support for char primitive type
-2. Function declarations, definitions, and calls
-3. Arrays (Stack allocated)
+2. Arrays (Stack allocated)

 Compiler Specifics:
 This compiler uses an LL(1) Recursive Descent Parser to create an Abstract Syntax Tree.
 For now, there is no conversion to an Intermediate Representation.